edubu2/hotel-revman-system/README.md

 ___
 ## Introduction

-I was a Hotel Revenue Manager with Marriott for five years, and was always curious about the inner-workings of the revenue management systems employed there.
+I was a Hotel Revenue Manager with Marriott International for five years, and was always curious about the inner-workings of the revenue management systems employed there.
 The COVID-19 pandemic provided me the opportunity to delve into programming and Data Science.
 Fast forward one year, and I'm now approaching the end of the 12-week Metis Data Science Bootcamp, and our fifth (and final) project is the 'Passion Project'.
 I wanted to combine my newly acquired knowledge with the old into the creation of a revenue management system.

 Since the results of this project had to be be made public, I feared I wouldn't be able to find a dataset.
 I had almost selected a different problem to work on when I found a fully anonymous dataset containing reservation-level hotel data for two European hotels.
 ___